I’m an Assistant Professor of Philosophy at UNC Greensboro (UNCG).

 2023-2025, I am a Co-Investigator of the project “Understanding Philosophical Progress”, which is led by Finnur Dellsén and James Norton, and generously funded by the Icelandic Research Fund.
 2020-2022, I was the Co-Investigator of the project “Understanding Progress, in Science and Beyond”, which was a joint project with Finnur Dellsén and generously funded by the Icelandic Research Fund.

 Since 2019, I’m a member of the Steering Committee of the Scientific Understanding and Representation (SURe) Workshop Series.
-Since 2018, I’m a member of the executive committee of the “Society for Women in Philosophy (SWIP) Germany”.
+2018-2023, I was a member of the executive committee of the “Society for Women in Philosophy (SWIP) Germany”.

 Before coming to UNCG, I spent time in Bochum, Essen, Bielefeld, Salzburg, Edinburgh, and in NYC.